DogeeLover123/16-bit-Computer/README.md

 # 16-bit-Computer
-Designed my own CPU, and custom 4 byte-wide Instruction-Set and Assembly language for it
+Designed my own CPU, and custom 4 wide Instruction-Set and Assembly language for it

 Instruction is 4 wide, and since word size is 2 bytes each instruction is in total 8 bytes However, most of the instructions are contained within the lower byte, and the upper byte is used only to immediate values